jhamayank02/AQI-Route-Optimizer/README.md

 - Environment-based configuration instead of hard-coded secrets.
 - Docker multi-stage builds for smaller production images.
 - Nginx proxying in the client container, so the frontend can call `/api` in production.
+- Caches route responses through Redis when Redis is available.
+- Uses Redis-backed rate limiting on the heavier search and route recommendation endpoints.
+- Recovers from unexpected panics in HTTP requests and AQI worker goroutines, logs the details, and returns a safe internal-server-error response.

 ## Environment Variables